 Age is a state of mind, but the human physical body does change through time, its natural processes generally slow down and show signs of wear and tear.
-This is the time in our lives when Yoga and meditation can be used as a method to calm and restore the nervous system and help prolong the steadiness of the body and ease of breath, in order to support the everyday activities.
+This is the time in our lives when Yoga and Pilates can be used as a method to calm and restore the nervous system and help prolong the steadiness and strength of the body and ease of breath, in order to support the everyday activities.

 The practice of yogic meditation provides a way to allow the mind to become introspective and contemplative.
 By doing so, one can discover deeper levels of their self and refresh the mind, so that life can be experienced with more vitality!

 There are many different tools to practice yogic meditation but for the most part, the overall approach is to let the mind be, by simply observing the mind and getting to know it well, with time a gradual sense of ease will emerge where stillness and internal silence is what is left 'to be'.

 The practice of yogic meditation includes withdrawing the senses (Pratyahara), developing concentration (Dharana), and obtaining pure awarness, the silent and peaceful observer (Dhyana)

 Yoga Nidra is a method of yogic meditation that encourages deep relaxation, by entering phases of the mind present in deep sleep whilst still remaining awake.
 'Nidra' in the ancient language of Sanskrit means 'sleep'.
 The practice of Yoga Nidra unites the deeper levels of our subconscious with our conscious state, whilst still alert.